silverstripe/silverstripe-framework/docs/en/02_Developer_Guides/08_Performance/00_Partial_Caching.md

 edited since the cache was last built, and also when an object has been deleted since the cache was last built.
 </div>

 We can also calculate aggregates on relationships.
-A block that shows the current member's favorites needs to update whenever the relationship `Member::$has_many = array('Favourites' => Favourite')` changes.

-	:::ss
-	<% cached 'favourites', $CurrentMember.ID, $CurrentMember.Favourites.max('LastEdited') %>
+The logic for that can get a bit complex, so we can extract that on to the controller so it's not cluttering up our template.

 ## Cache key calculated in controller

-In the previous example the cache key is getting a bit large, and is complicating our template up.
-Better would be to extract that logic into the controller.
+If your caching logic is complex or re-usable, you can define a method on your controller to generate a cache key fragment.

+For example, a block that shows a collection of rotating slides needs to update whenever the relationship `Page::$many_many = array('Slides' => 'Slide')` changes.
+In Page_Controller:

 	:::php

-	public function FavouriteCacheKey() {
+	public function SliderCacheKey() {
-	    $member = Member::currentUser();
+		$fragments = array(
+			'Page-Slides',
+			$this->ID,
+			// identify which objects are in the list and their sort order implode('-', $this->Slides()->Column('ID')),
+			$this->Slides()->max('LastEdited')
+		);

-	    return implode('_', array(
+		return implode('-_-', $fragments);
-	        'favourites',
-	        $member->ID,
-	        $member->Favourites()->max('LastEdited')
-	    ));
 	}

-Then using that function in the cache key:
+Then reference that function in the cache key:

 	:::ss
-	<% cached $FavouriteCacheKey %>
+	<% cached $SliderCacheKey %>

+The example above would work for both a has_many and many_many relationship.

 ## Cache blocks and template changes